-"Oli's campaigning is influencing others and it's sweeping the country!" - Myrna Evora, Plan International's country director in Bangladesh.
+Myrna Evora, Plan International's country director in Bangladesh

-You can see from Oli's story that child sponsors are helping children like him to create a better future, not just for themselves, but for whole communities and future generations to come.
+By sponsoring a child, you're changing a whole community, by providing things like education, sanitation and clean water.
+You are helping children like Oli to create a better future, not just for themselves, but for whole communities and future generations to come.